Moscovium: Naming

 Using Mendeleev's nomenclature for unnamed and undiscovered elements, moscovium is sometimes known as eka-bismuth.
 In 1979, IUPAC recommended that the placeholder systematic element name ununpentium (with the corresponding symbol of Uup) be used until the discovery of the element is confirmed and a permanent name is decided.
 Although widely used in the chemical community on all levels, from chemistry classrooms to advanced textbooks, the recommendations were mostly ignored among scientists in the field, who called it "element 115", with the symbol of E115, (115) or even simply 115.

 On 30 December 2015, discovery of the element was recognized by the International Union of Pure and Applied Chemistry (IUPAC).
 According to IUPAC recommendations, the discoverer(s) of a new element has the right to suggest a name.
 A suggested name was langevinium, after Paul Langevin.
 Later, the Dubna team mentioned the name moscovium several times as one among many possibilities, referring to the Moscow Oblast where Dubna is located.

 In June 2016, IUPAC endorsed the latter proposal to be formally accepted by the end of the year, which it was on 28 November 2016.
 The naming ceremony for moscovium, tennessine, and oganesson was held on 2 March 2017 at the Russian Academy of Sciences in Moscow.

+Other routes of synthesis

+In 2024, the team at JINR reported the observation of one decay chain of 289Mc while studying the reaction between 242Pu and 50Ti, aimed at producing more neutron-deficient livermorium isotopes in preparation for synthesis attempts of elements 119 and 120.
+This was the first successful report of a charged-particle exit channel – the evaporation of a proton and two neutrons, rather than only neutrons, as the compound nucleus de-excites to the ground state – in a hot fusion reaction between an actinide target and a projectile with atomic number greater than or equal to 20.
+Such reactions have been proposed as a novel synthesis route for yet-undiscovered isotopes of superheavy elements with several neutrons more than the known ones, which may be closer to the theorized island of stability and have longer half-lives.
+In particular, the isotopes 291Mc–293Mc may be reachable in these types of reactions within current detection limits.

 Predicted properties

-Other than nuclear properties, no properties of moscovium or its compounds have been measured; this is due to its extremely limited and expensive production and the fact that it decays very quickly.
-Properties of moscovium remain unknown and only predictions are available.
+Very few properties of moscovium or its compounds have been measured; due to its extremely limited and expensive production and the fact that it decays very quickly.
+A few singular properties have been measured, but for the most part, properties of moscovium remain unknown and only predictions are available.